 Obviously, the absence of warnings does not mean that there are no remaining errors in the code.

-Note that all the options except the include path $(\{i,Dir\})$ can also be given in the file with a -compile([Option,...]). attribute.
+Note that all the options except the include path ({i,Dir}) can also be given in the file with a -compile([Option,...]). attribute.
+The -compile() attribute is allowed after function definitions.